Shericka Jackson sets new world-leading time in 100m win Loop Jamaica

-Jamaica’s Shericka Jackson, the reigning world champion in the 200m, set the fastest wind-legal time in the women’s 100m so far this year, clocking 10.82 (-0.1m/s) at Velocity Fest 13 on Saturday night at the National Stadium.
+Jamaica’s Shericka Jackson, the reigning world champion in the 200m, set the fastest wind-legal time in the women’s 100m so far this year, clocking 10.82 (-0.1m/s) at Velocity Fest 13, a World Athletics Continental Tour Challenger event, at the National Stadium in Kingston on Saturday night.

 Jackson easily qualified for the final earlier in the day with a time of 11.05 in her preliminary round heat, and then outperformed the competition to beat the previous world-leading time of 10.86 (1.9m/s) set by USA’s world sixth-place finisher Aleia Hobbs at the LSU Alumni Gold meet hours earlier in Baton Rouge, Louisiana.